skuid/SamplePages/Salesforce_Advanced/Create_Record_and_File/README.md

 # Create New Record and File in One Step.

-Salesforce content documents and attachments have to be connected to existing records.
-This means that you cannot create a new record, and upload a file for that record in the same UI step.
-Typically Skuid builders have used a 2 step wizard to handle this,  enabling the data entry for a new record, then forcing the user to save that record before they can upload a file or image to it.
+Salesforce content documents and attachments have to be connected to **existing records.** This means that you cannot create a new record and upload a file for that record in the same UI step.

+Typically Skuid builders have used a 2 step wizard to handle this, with step one being data entry for a new record, then forcing the user to save that record before they can upload a file or image to it in step two.
 This is functional, but not optimal.

 This sample page shows how to create a case, and upload a file to that case in the same step.
 Though this method seems like a bit of hack - its actually used behind the scenes by Salesforce in some of their standard UI.